 In this section, we’ll therefore take you through the different types of schools of Chinese embroidery to ensure that you have a better understanding of the subject and the richness of Chinese cultural elements.

-Shu Chinese Embroidery School – this embroidery style is associated with Chengdu city, and because of the Shu and Chuan abbreviations for the Sichuan, the Shu embroidery is also known as the Chuan embroidery.
-It features tight stitches, mixed threads, incorporation of the panda or nature, and it’s often used on soft fabrics with brightly colored thread used.
+Shu Chinese Embroidery School – this embroidery style is associated with Chengdu city, and because of the Shu and Chuan abbreviations for the Sichuan, Shu embroidery is also known as Chuan embroidery.
+It features tight stitches, mixed threads, and incorporation of the panda or nature, and it’s often used on soft fabrics with brightly colored thread used.

 Xiang Chinese embroidery – the Xiang embroidery style is from Hunan province, and it largely mimics art forms like calligraphy, engraving, and painting, with imagery that is reversible on both sides and ideally done on satin.
 It also features the use of broad-brush motifs of nature and only emphasizes a few colors and solid surfaces.
 It was the most prized embroidery style for the Qing Dynasty.

 Su Embroidery – this style of embroidery dates back to Pre/ Post Ming dynasty periods and was common in the province of Jiangsu.
 The embroidery features art with Western and Japanese influences.
-And it’s known for the high degree of refinement with delicate lines, clear demarcations, elegant and tasteful designs overall.
+And it’s known for its high degree of refinement with delicate lines, clear demarcations, and elegant and tasteful designs overall.
 The colors used are mostly monochromatic, but there is a mix of colors.
-The artwork or embroidery is reversible, and this embroidery style gives the style the title for master embroidery.
+The artwork or embroidery is reversible, and this embroidery style gives the style the title of master embroidery.
 The style was common in the Qing Dynasty’s court.

-Yue Embroidery – also called the Cantonese embroidery, the Yue embroidery style is associated with the Guangdong Province, and the style is considered the oldest style of embroidery.
-It featured the use of the twisted peacock feathers and the horsetail hair for separation of the color borders.
+Yue Embroidery – also called Cantonese embroidery, the Yue embroidery style is associated with the Guangdong Province, and the style is considered the oldest style of embroidery.
+It featured the use of twisted peacock feathers and horsetail hair for the separation of the color borders.
 Notably, this embroidery style doesn’t have too much depth; it’s commonly done on cotton and not silk and features motifs of mythical creatures like the phoenix and dragons.

 Miao Embroidery – this is an embroidery style from the minorities, and it features the embroidery of propitious animals, with bold and profuse colors from scarlet and purple to dark blue and even bottle green.